Diana Ross: Relationships and family

 Ross has been married twice and has five children.
 Ross became romantically involved with Motown CEO Berry Gordy in 1965.
 The relationship lasted several years, resulting in the birth of Ross's eldest child, Rhonda Suzanne Silberstein, in August 1971.
 Two months into her pregnancy with Rhonda, in January 1971, Ross married music executive Robert Ellis Silberstein, who raised Rhonda as his own daughter, despite knowing her true paternity.
 Ross told Rhonda that Gordy was her biological father when Rhonda was 13 years old.
 Beforehand, Rhonda referred to Gordy as "Uncle B.B."

-Ross has two daughters with Silberstein, Tracee Joy Silberstein (Tracee Ellis Ross) and Chudney Lane Silberstein, born in 1972 and 1975, respectively.
+Ross has two daughters with Silberstein, one of whom is Tracee Joy Silberstein (Tracee Ellis Ross), born in 1972.
 Ross and Silberstein divorced in 1977.
 In 2023, Smokey Robinson said in an interview that he and Ross had an affair lasting approximately one year while Robinson was married to his first wife, Claudette.
 According to Robinson, Ross ended the affair as Robinson admitted to still being in love with Claudette, a friend of Ross's.
 When asked about Robinson's story, Ross's representative had no comment.

 Ross dated Gene Simmons, bassist and co-lead singer for the band Kiss, from 1980 to 1983.

 Ross met her second husband, Norwegian shipping magnate Arne Næss Jr., in 1985, and married him the following year.
-She became stepmother to his three elder children; Katinka, Christoffer, and folk singer Leona Naess.
-They have two sons together: Ross Arne (born in 1987) and Evan Olav (born in 1988).
+She became stepmother to his three elder children, including folk singer Leona Naess.
+They have two sons together, including Evan Olav (born 1988).
 Ross and Næss divorced in 2000, after press reports revealed that Næss had fathered a child with another woman in Norway.
 Ross considers Næss the love of her life.
 Næss fell to his death in a South African mountain climbing accident in 2004.
 Ross remains close with her three ex-stepchildren.